octree-gva/caroster/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the process for submitting pull requests to us.
+All contributors and persons involved in the project follow our [code of conduct](CODE_OF_CONDUCT.md).

+*N.B.* Use [our Gitlab](https://git.octree.ch/p/caroster) to submit any PR or issues

 ## Authors